-Q: Why do I keep seeing the dates August 7th-21st posted on your social media sites?
+Q: Why do I keep seeing the dates August 7-21 posted on your social media sites?

-A: August 7th-21st is when the community event occurs and the Facebook group is where the community event happens.
+A: August 7-21 is when the community event occurs and the Facebook group is part of the community event.
 During these two weeks David does a daily post, and several Facebook Live Q’s and A’s for everyone who has purchased the course and wants to join in on the online offerings.

 Q: I am busy during the community event dates but I’d still like to take the course, is this possible?

 A: Yes, f you aren’t available during these two weeks you can always purchase the course and do it whenever you like.
 The course will be available for purchase on David’s website forever.

 Q: If I decide to participate in the community event but am busy during one of David’s live Q and A sessions will I be able to watch the discussion at a later time?